oreluk/Warehouse-API/README.md

 ============
 * PrIMe Data Warehouse is a central repository for archiving chemical kinetic data relevant to the development of predictive models
 * Data spans across gasous and solid-fuels
-* Records include associated measurement uncertainties
+* Records include full documentation of the experiment and the associated measurement uncertainties

 How does the API work?
 ============